 Common Types of Return Fraud

-The first step to avoid becoming a victim is to be able to recognize the scam.
+The first step to avoiding becoming a victim of fraud is to understand how it happens.
 Some of the more common types of return fraud are:

-- The return of stolen merchandise.
-There are documented cases of thieves picking up an item in the store and then walking it to the return counter, or shoplifting an item one day and returning it the next.
+- The return of stolen merchandise, such as picking up an item in the store and then walking it to the return counter, or shoplifting an item one day and returning it the next.

-- The return of merchandise purchased with fraudulent or counterfeit tender
+- The return of merchandise purchased with counterfeit money or counterfeit credit cards.

 Signs of Return Fraud